rkazigit/TKInter-GUI-Assignment/README.md

 | Coloured icons | Automatically shown if Pillow is installed |
 | Error messages | Type "abc" to see an example |
 | Help instructions | Click Help → How to Use |

-### Step 4: Run the app
-Press the ▶ Run button at the top right of VS Code and the converter window will open on your screen.